 Security forces are aware of the threat during the whole of Ramadan, but Laylat al-Qadr is particularly dangerous.
 In 2017 Fox News reported: ‘Law enforcement officials around the world are on high alert this week as ISIS calls for a surge of civilian attacks during Islam’s “Night of Power,” the holiest day on the Islamic calendar.’

-In its time Islamic State launched numerous Ramadan attacks, and we should be wrong to think their demise has brought such threats to an end.
-It may be their sleepers are now embedded across the world.
+In its time Islamic State launched numerous Ramadan attacks, and we should be wrong to think their partial demise has brought such threats to an end.
+It may be their sleepers are now embedded across the world including in the United Kingdom.
 News.com.au also say: ‘Other Islamist groups including al-Qaeda and al-Shabaab have also used the holy month to inflict death and destruction on its enemies.’

 May the Lord keep the city

-So another focus for our prayer must be for our security forces to be given revelation of possible attacks and jihadist cells, not to think ‘lockdowns’ will stop them, and to pray for favour for those keeping us all safe.
+So another focus for our prayer must be for our security forces to be given revelation of possible attacks and jihadist cells, for the bad guys to make mistakes and to pray for favour for those keeping us all safe.
 Pray for repentance for your nation, confessing your national sins, because we read:

 Psalm 127:1 Except the LORD build the house, they labour in vain that build it: except the LORD keep the city, the watchman waketh but in vain.

-Even right now, we can pray as Jeremiah told the captives in Babylon:
+Even now, we can pray as Jeremiah told the captives in Babylon:

 Jer 29:7 And seek the peace of the city whither I have caused you to be carried away captives, and pray unto the LORD for it: for in the peace thereof shall ye have peace.

-We appreciate your support – without it we can’t do our research and help inform your prayers.
+We appreciate your support; it enables our research and helps us inform your prayers.

-So click below to join Christian Voice and stand up for the King of kings
+So click below to support Christian Voice and stand up for the King of kings

 1. Hi stephen.